ShanthiKarunakaran/ShanthiKarunakaran.github.io/ShanthiK-Portfolio/algorithms-testing/README.md

 # Benchmarking different JS solutions for an algorithm
-# Test runner to ensure the functions return accurate results
+## Test runner using Mocha and Chai to ensure the functions return accurate results
 ## Algorithm
 ```
 Write a JavaScript function that will find the sum of all multiples of 3 or 5 that